Review of Cinderella: a Classic Cruise Experience

 Admiral Hornblower's Pub

 For some, particularly seasoned travellers, Admiral Hornblower's Pub might be the star of Cinderella.
 This classic pub retains its original charm, offering a truly retro experience.
-While we found it too dark and noisy, many fellow passengers were having a blast enjoying pints and singing karaoke.
+While we found it too dark and noisy, many fellow passengers enjoyed pints and singing karaoke.

-Bistro Melody and Admiral Hornblower's Pub is connected so the pub's customers can easily go eat some snacks and return to the pub.
+Bistro Melody and Admiral Hornblower's Pub is connected so the pub's customers can quickly eat some snacks and return to the pub.

 Casino

-Gambling in Finland is strictly regulated but gambling on the ferries is legal.
+Gambling in Finland is strictly regulated, but gambling on the ferries is legal.
 However, it is becoming less popular.
-M/s Viking Cinderalla and other similar ferries have a small casino meant only for adults.
+M/s Viking Cinderalla and other similar ferries have a small casino for adults.

 Spiral Staircase and Winter Garden